milesj/boost/docs/plugin.md

 ## Usage

-The plugin system is based around the idea of loading plugins from third-party packages or file system paths, in which these plugins can be registered and hooked into a tool, project, pipeline, so on and so forth.
-Our system is generic and robust enough to be integrated into any and all projects, with the ability to handle multiple plugins in parallel, and configuration and setting based approaches.
+The plugin system is comprised of 2 parts -- one for projects or libraries that want plugins, and the other for plugin authors.
+[Project owners](#registries) can integrate into the system using a registry, which is based around the idea of loading plugins from third-party packages or file system paths.
+[Plugin authors](#plugins) can create and provide packages that register and hook into the project.

+Our system is generic and robust enough to be integrated into any and all projects, with the ability to handle multiple plugins in parallel through configuration and setting based approaches.

+### Registries

-To begin, we must define a unique plugin type, like "renderer", "engine", "asset", or simply "plugin" if you're not looking to be creative.
-We can accomplish this with the `Registry` class, which requires a project name (used as a package prefix and scope), plugin type name, and customizable options.
+For project authors, we begin by defining a unique plugin type, like "renderer", "engine", "asset", or simply "plugin" if you're not looking to be creative.
+We can accomplish this with the `Registry` class, which requires a project name (used as a [package prefix and scope](#naming-requirements)), plugin type name, and customizable options.

-In our examples moving forward, we will use "renderer" as our plugin.
+In our examples moving forward, we will use "renderer" as our plugin type.

 ```ts
 import { Registry, Pluggable } from '@boost/plugin';